U.S. Supreme Court Relaunches LinkedIn Offer to Protect Personal Data | ExBulletin

 For its part, hiQ uses the data for products that analyze employee skills or alert employers when they might be looking for a new job.
 He said LinkedIn issued the threat around the same time that LinkedIn announced a service similar to hiQ.

 He sued in federal court, accusing LinkedIn of anti-competitive conduct, and a federal judge in 2017 granted his request for a preliminary injunction against LinkedIn.
-Explain your position,hiQ said public data must remain public and internet innovation must not be stifled by the anti-competitive hoarding of public data by a small group of powerful companies.
+Explaining its position, hiQ said public data should remain public and internet innovation should not be stifled by anti-competitive hoarding of public data by a small group of powerful companies.

 The 9th Circuit in 2019 prevented LinkedIn from shutting down hiQ while litigation continued, ruling that the law in question likely did not apply in situations where no permission is needed to access data that users have made public. .